 Shareholders and stockholders can serve as members of the board of directors, but that doesn’t necessarily mean all board members are as such.
 During early formation stages, a temporary board is declared initially, and a formal board of directors as well as corporate executives are voted in during annual board meetings.
 Corporate executives work directly underneath the board, enforcing the desires of the shareholders and acting in the company’s best interest.

 Creating a corporation is similar in a lot of ways to forming an LLC.
-Both have an initial $70 filing fee as well as a $20 recurring annual report fee, but a corporation is more complex to start and maintain.
+Both have an initial $58 filing fee and an $18 recurring annual report fee, but a corporation is more complex to start and to maintain.
 There are five steps to take when constructing a corporation in Utah:

 Starting a company begins with a name.
 It must be unique and comply with Utah corporation naming requirements.
 Your name must:

-More information is available online in regards to Utah corporation naming guidelines on the Utah Legislature website.
+More information is available online regarding Utah corporation naming guidelines on the Utah Legislature website.

 When you register your corporation with the Department of Commerce, you must also appoint an official Utah registered agent.
 This designated entity serves as a liaison between the government and your company, accepting legal documents such as a service of process on behalf of your corporation.
 A registered agent can be an individual, a business, a professional registered agent service, or a member of your corporation.
 However, they have to meet the following requirements: